-Whether you want to analyze behavior problems, provide treatment to people with autism, work within behavioral gerontology, or act as a consultant to agencies like child welfare organizations, you can get there with an applied behavior analysis degree from Florida Tech.
-Here, you’ll develop a strong background in behavior analysis and get hands-on experience in behavioral assessment, behavior interventions and developing skill acquisition programs.
+Whether you want to analyze behavioral problems, provide treatment to people with autism, work in behavioral gerontology, or act as a consultant to agencies like child welfare organizations, you can get there with an applied behavior analysis degree from Florida Tech.
+Here, you’ll gain a strong background in behavior analysis, and get hands-on experience in behavioral assessment, behavior interventions, and skill acquisition program development.

 Our applied behavior analysis program is dynamic and focused.
-You’ll get started right away, taking core courses like Introduction to Psychology and Survey of Science 1: Physical Science as a freshman.
+You’ll get started right away, taking core courses like Introduction to Psychology and Survey of Science 1: Physical Science in your first year.
 Guided by highly qualified faculty who care about your success, you’ll hone your strengths and begin specializing as early as sophomore year.

-Florida Tech’s School of Psychology offers a family-oriented and close-knit academic environment.
-Students are able to work closely with professors and get to know fellow students especially with our small class sizes.
-Each student is assigned to a faculty adviser who assists with selecting courses, mentoring and offering guidance for career and/or graduate school opportunities.
-Qualified students are also encouraged to participate in faculty-led research, with some working in The Scott Center for Autism Treatment on campus.
+Florida Tech’s School of Psychology offers a close-knit academic environment.
+Students can work closely with their professors and get to know fellow students especially with our small class sizes.
+Each student is assigned to a faculty adviser who serves as a mentor, assists with selecting courses, and offers guidance for career and/or graduate school opportunities.
+Qualified students are also encouraged to participate in faculty-led research, with some working in the Scott Center for Autism Treatment on campus.

 Faculty members represent various disciplines within the field of psychology.
-Many graduate faculty members from our clinical, industrial–organizational and applied behavior analysis programs teach undergraduate classes annually, making Florida Tech stand out among other applied behavioral analysis programs.
-In addition, we have faculty members working with autistic children in The Scott Center, researching new technologies for reducing self-injurious behavior, conducting animal training and exploring other special research topics.
+Many graduate faculty members from our clinical, industrial–organizational, and applied behavior analysis programs teach undergraduate classes annually, making Florida Tech stand out among other applied behavioral analysis programs.
+In addition, we have faculty members researching new technologies for reducing self-injurious behavior, conducting animal training, working with autistic children in the Scott Center, and exploring other special research topics.

 These behavior analysis training and psychology internship opportunities will help you gain first-hand experience in treatment options and the prognosis of various diagnoses.
 This valuable experience will not only prepare you for entrance into graduate school, but for your future career as well.

 Careers in applied behavior analysis are specialized and found in a field that is expected to grow in the coming years.
-This means the scales are tipped in favor of an applied behavior analysis major who leaves college to find a job after graduation.
+This means the scales are tipped in favor of an applied behavior analysis major who wishes to find a job after graduation.

 Those graduating with a bachelor’s degree in applied behavior analysis typically find careers in clinical psychology and as consultants.
 However, a variety of other psychology-related work-fields are attainable with this degree, including:

-Our applied behavior analysis program is still new, with no students having graduated from it yet.
-However, students from Florida Tech’s other psychology programs are often in high demand and have been accepted into some of the nation’s finest graduate schools including:
+Students from Florida Tech’s psychology programs are often in high demand and have been accepted into some of the nation’s finest graduate schools, including: